DataDog/documentation/content/en/integrations/guide/aws-manual-setup.md

 ### Complete the setup in Datadog

-19. Returning to the AWS integration tile page in your Datadog account that you had open in another tab, enter your AWS Account ID **without dashes**, for example: `123456789012`.
+19. Return to the AWS integration tile page in your Datadog account that you had open in another tab, enter your AWS Account ID **without dashes**, for example: `123456789012`.
 Your Account ID can be found in the ARN of the role created for Datadog.
 20. Enter the name of the created role.
 **Note:** The role name you enter in the integration tile is case sensitive and must exactly match the role name created on the AWS side.
 21. If there is a [Datadog is not authorized to perform sts:AssumeRole][6] error, make sure your AWS trust policy's `sts:ExternalId:` matches the `AWS External ID` previously created in the integration tile.